PromiseNwachukwu/Client-Server-Architecture-Project/Client-Server-Architecture.md

 # Client-Server Architecture with MySQL
+### A typical example of a Client-Server communication.
 ![Screenshot from 2023-10-04 22-32-07](https://github.com/PromiseNwachukwu/Client-Server-Architecture-Project/assets/109115304/49a5228e-c5aa-401b-a09a-8461f72ca8c4)

 ## Implementing a Client Server Architecture using MySQL Database Management System (DBMS).